capactio/capact/cmd/gateway/README.md

 ## Usage

 As Gateway aggregates multiple GraphQL endpoints for Capact components, an existing Capact installation is needed.
-You can use `kubectl port-forward` to setup port forwarding to GraphQL endpoints on the OCH and Capact Engine:
+You can use `kubectl port-forward` to set up port forwarding to GraphQL endpoints on the Hub and Capact Engine:

 ```
 kubectl port-forward svc/capact-engine-graphql 3000:80 -n capact-system
-kubectl port-forward svc/capact-och-public 3001:80 -n capact-system
+kubectl port-forward svc/capact-hub-public 3001:80 -n capact-system
-kubectl port-forward svc/capact-och-local 3002:80 -n capact-system
+kubectl port-forward svc/capact-hub-local 3002:80 -n capact-system
 ```

 To run the Gateway, execute: